Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs

 \subsection{Sublinear EFT Hyperspanners}

-Instead of extending the greedy algorithm, we are able to adapt Parter's VFT clustering and analysis \cite{partervft} to EFT hyperspanners.
-The adaptation requires careful considerations to address the complexity of hypergraphs, including the vertex-disjointness on head hyperedges to maintain the independence requirement in Lemma \ref{lem:bd} and maintenance of different vertex pairs in a hyperedge.
-We also simplify the analysis for hypergraphs e.g., excluding the shortcut operation.
+Instead of extending the greedy algorithm, we are able to adapt Parter's VFT clustering and analysis \cite{partervft} to EFT hyperspanners in edge-weighted hypergraphs.
+The adaptation requires careful considerations to address the complexity of hypergraphs, including the vertex-disjointness on head hyperedges to maintain the independence requirement in Lemma \ref{lem:bd} and the maintenance of different vertex pairs in a hyperedge.
+We also simplify the analysis when using in hypergraphs, e.g., excluding the shortcut operation.
 Essentially, we maintain overlapping clustering where each vertex can belong to $\Omega(f)$ clusters.
-Similar to \cite{partervft}, the algorithm contains $k$ iterations.
+Similar to \cite{partervft}, the algorithm has $k$ iterations.
 In each iteration, we gradually examine remaining hyperedges and add some of them to increase the radius of clusters by one.